Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets

 \section{Introduction}

-Estimating causal effects is a fundamental problem in understanding and predicting the impact of interventions.
-Experimental data, where treatments are randomized, are necessary for unbiased estimation of causal effects.
-However, experiments are costly and difficult to implement, so experimental data are typically scarce.
-In addition, the results from an experimental study done in one population cannot always be transported to a different population.
-In the clinical domain, clinicians often assume that the causal effect is transportable across domains, and use the causal effects estimated in a source domain to predict post-intervention outcomes in a target domain.
-However, without knowing the causal graph, we cannot know if the effects are indeed transportable.

-Observational data are much more plentiful.
-However, they are not necessarily valid for causal effect estimation, due to the presence of unmeasured variables that may confound treatments and outcomes.
-Both observational and experimental data are becoming increasingly available: Recent findings report that 80.5\% of hospitals have at least a basic EHR system \citep{10.1093/jamia/ocx080}.
-In addition, summary-level and individual participant-level data from clinical trials are increasingly being shared with the scientific community \citep{Sim2022}. \emph{In this work, we propose a method for combining experimental data from a source population with observational data from the target population to test whether a causal effect is both identifiable from observational data and transportable.
-This allows us to use unbiased, low-variance estimators based on both data, when possible.}
+Estimating causal effects is essential for predicting the impact of interventions.
+Experimental data, such as those from randomized controlled trials (RCTs), provide unbiased estimates but are costly, scarce, and often non-transportable across populations.
+Observational data, such as electronic health records (EHRs), are abundant but subject to confounding.
+Increasingly, both experimental and observational data are available: for example, over 80\% of hospitals now maintain basic EHRs \citep{10.1093/jamia/ocx080}, and clinical trial data are widely shared \citep{Sim2022}. \emph{In this work, we propose a method for combining experimental data from a source population with observational data from the target population to test whether a causal effect is both identifiable from observational data and transportable.
+This allows us to use both data sources for low-variance, unbiased estimation when possible.}